 With your heightened awareness, you are not only helping yourself, but you are helping financial institutions fight fraud all over the country.

-Please...if this happens to you, call us at 734-641-8400 and let us know.
-We will never call and ask for any information like this so if you happened to give your debit card number we will block the card right away to prevent fraud from happening on your account!
+If this does happen, call us at 734-641-8400 and let us know.
+If you did happen to give them your number, we can block the card immediately and prevent fraud from happening to your account.

-Did you know that someone's identity is stolen every 75 seconds?
-The Federal Trade Commission estimates that 27.3 million Americans have been victims of identity theft in the last 5 years, including 9.91 million people, or 4.6 percent of the population.
-At Public Service Credit Union we know that the world can be a perilous place.
+Did you know that someone's identity is stolen every 2 seconds?
+At least 1 in 15, or 6.6%, of people became victims of identity fraud in 2017.
+This means that 16.7 million incidents were reported in 2017.
+At Public Service Credit Union, we know that the world can be a perilous place.
 These links below, from the Federal Trade Commission, can help you defend and educate yourself against Identity Theft.
 And if you have any further questions our knowledgeable staff have more than enough experience to assist you and alleviate your concerns.

 If you have given your financial information to anyone please contact our Remote Service Department.
 734-641-8400